SerigneCisse/bert-finetune/README.md

 **[BERT](https://arxiv.org/abs/1810.04805)** (Bidirectional Encoder Representations from Transformers) is a state-of-the-art NLP language model.
 BERT achieves state-of-the-art performance on a wide range of NLP tasks without any task specific architecture.
 Hence, we can fine-tune BERT or even combine it with other layers to create novel architectures.
 Since BERT is a large model, we require scaled-up training to iterate swiftly and enable productive experimentation.

 In this repository, we provide a performance-optimized examples for training BERT at a single-node, multi-gpu scale.
-We explain how we deliver up to 3.6x performance improvement on a DGX-1V with V100 (16GB) on BERT finetuning tasks.
+We explain how we deliver more than 3x performance improvement (over a baseline implementation) on a DGX-1V with V100 on BERT finetuning tasks for both BERTBASE and BERTLARGE.

 ![header](images/bert_header.jpg)